 Once they had explained the importance of attitudes and general disposition, service users then rated their service in terms of the overall attitudes of their carers.
-Three quarters of those interviewed were happy with the way all their carers treated them (see table 6).
-Of the five who had reservations, most had experienced a problem with one of their carers in the past.
-Those problems ranged from betrayals of trust to carers incompetent at certain tasks, especially cooking.
+Just under three quarters of those interviewed were happy with the way all their carers treated them (see table 6).
+Of the nine who had reservations, most had experienced a problem with one of their carers in the past.
+Those problems ranged from betrayals of trust to carers incompetence at certain tasks, especially cooking.
 Although not strictly staff attitudes these were the type of factors that respondents took into consideration when asked this question.